Toni Braxton (album): Accolades

 The album earned Braxton several awards, including three Grammy Awards (for Best New Artist and two consecutive awards for Best Female R&B Vocal Performance in 1994 and 1995).
 She also won two American Music Awards (for Favorite Soul/R&B New Artist and Favorite New Adult Contemporary Artist) in 1994 and another one in 1995 (for Favorite Soul/R&B Album).

 Commercial performance

 Toni Braxton debuted at number 36 on the Billboard 200 for the week ending July 31, 1993.
 Following Braxton's appearance at the American Music Awards of 1994, the album rose from number seven to number one in its 31st week on the chart, on the issue dated February 26, 1994, becoming the first number-one album for LaFace Records.
 It spent a second non-consecutive week atop the Billboard 200 for the week ending March 19, 1994, following the 36th Annual Grammy Awards.
+To date, it is Braxton's sole chart-topping album in the US.
 The album has sold 5,135,000 copies in the United States and 10 million copies worldwide.